ryansukale/ryansukale.github.io/2014/May.md

 * Learnt about 3 critical grunt packages - * [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) * for minifying your js files, and * [grunt-config-cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) * for minifying your CSS files and * [grunt-config-jshint](https://github.com/gruntjs/grunt-contrib-jshint) * for validating your javascript.
 * Found a [nice cheatsheet](http://blog.nodejitsu.com/npm-cheatsheet/) on NPM.
 * Came across [momentjs](http://momentjs.com/) .
 Found it to be pretty cool!.
+* Watched the [breakpoint episode 4](https://www.youtube.com/watch?v=WpqZ0LjNU5A).
+So, it seems like the timeout for a jQuery animation does not sync up well with the browser refresh rate.
+And thats exactly you probably want to use the [jQuery-requestAnimationFrame plugin](https://github.com/gnarf/jquery-requestAnimationFrame) wherever applicable.